eschulte/nuh/blogs/2023-2024-winter-offensive.md

     women, and children in potters’ fields around the country and internationally.
-We honor those we have lost due to this unjust system that denies us our basic human rights and pledge to honor them by continuing to unite and organize for our human rights for all!
+We honor those we have lost due to this unjust system that denies us our basic human rights and pledge to honor them by continuing to unite and organize for human rights for all!

-3.  **December 25th - Birth of Jesus Christ**, born a poor working class unhoused child turned revolutionary, we commemorate his Ministry, which was a Poor People’s Campaign that included healthcare without co-pays.
+3.  **December 25th - Birth of Jesus Christ**, born a poor working class unhoused child, turned revolutionary; we commemorate his Ministry, which was a Poor People’s Campaign that included healthcare without co-pays.
 He educated and trained disciples, making “fishers of men” who built a powerful social movement.